simpleParadox/simpleparadox.github.io/_pages/about.md

 # What do I like to do for fun?
 ------
-I am believer in health and fitness and do heavy lifting 💪.
+I am a strong believer in health and fitness and do heavy lifting 💪.
 As a consequence, I am in a constant search for healthy but budget friendly recipies 🍚.
-I love to cook and try out a new recipe every week.
+I love to cook and try out new recipes every week.